 This course provides the knowledge and skills necessary to safely administer medications in the ambulatory care setting.
-The use of aseptic technique and universal precautions procedures will be emphasized throughout the course.
 Students will define the principles of pharmacology and utilize standard math conversions in calculating medication dosages.
-Students will be expected to demonstrate proper administration of medications while complying with HIPAA and OSHA regulations, charting methodologies, and communication skills acquired in previous Medical Assistant courses.
+Students will be complying with HIPAA and OSHA regulations, charting methodologies, and communication skills acquired in previous Medical Assistant courses.
 Students will be able to identify the top 50 drugs including their action(s), contraindications, schedule, pregnancy category, dosage range and patient education.

-Prerequisites: MAST-100, MAST-101, MAST-111
+Prerequisites: MAST-102, MAST-103, MAST-104